Meet the monsters that cause customer churn

 Churn Combat Tips

-Neglect usually happens slowly, and it creeps up on a customer relationship.
-Instead of focusing only on customers with fires, be sure to give attention to your other customers to help prevent them becoming an at-risk customer later down the road.
+Neglect usually happens slowly and creeps up on a customer relationship.
+Instead of focusing only on customers with fires, be sure to give attention to all customers to help prevent them from becoming at-risk customers later down the road.

-If you notice it’s been awhile since you’ve connected with a particular client, take a look at their account and conduct an audit of their utilization.
-Schedule a meeting to go over this account review with the customer.
-Put together a success plan that includes needed support and guidance to help them meet their gaps.
+If you notice it’s been a while since you’ve connected with a particular client, take a look at their account and conduct an audit of their product usage, engagement, and satisfaction.
+Put together a success plan that includes needed support and schedule a meeting to walk through it with them.

-At the end of every meeting with a customer, be sure to get something on the calendar for your next engagement while that customer is top of mind, so it’s not accidently forgotten.
+At the end of every meeting, be sure to get your next engagement scheduled while that customer is top of mind so you maintain regular communication with the customer.

 ChurnZero Boost